 Existing and future transportation needs and issues include the following:

-• Improving and maintaining state and federal highways since they are the major roadways in the county.
+Improving and maintaining state and federal highways since they are the major roadways in the county.

-• Maintaining and improving County roadways and obtaining additional funding to do so.
+Maintaining and improving County roadways and obtaining additional funding to do so.

-• Ensuring that future development pays for its impacts on the local transportation and circulation system.
+Ensuring that future development pays for its impacts on the local transportation and circulation system.

-• The California Transportation Commission (CTC) has suggested that improving the coordination between regional project planning and environmental streamlining would be the most effective way planning resources could be brought to bear for better project delivery.
+The California Transportation Commission (CTC) has suggested that improving the coordination between regional project planning and environmental streamlining would be the most effective way planning resources could be brought to bear for better project delivery.
 In response, there is the need to work with appropriate agencies such as Caltrans, the USFS, the BLM, the CDFW, the LTC, the County, and the Town of Mammoth Lakes to define environmental objectives, to design transportation projects in a manner that improves both the transportation system and the surrounding community and/or natural environment, and to incorporate environmental mitigation measures and enhancement projects into the planning process for transportation improvements to both state and local circulation systems.

-• Enhancing the scenic qualities of highway projects and related highway maintenance facilities, including efforts to expand scenic highway and byway designations in Mono County.
+Enhancing the scenic qualities of highway projects and related highway maintenance facilities, including efforts to expand scenic highway and byway designations in Mono County.

-• Increasing transit services at local, regional, and interregional levels in order to improve air quality, reduce congestion, and provide alternative methods of moving people and goods to and through the county.
+Increasing transit services at local, regional, and interregional levels in order to improve air quality, reduce congestion, and provide alternative methods of moving people and goods to and through the county.

-• Improving and expanding non-motorized facilities within and between community areas.
-There is the potential to link existing trail systems, which are predominantly on public lands, to newly developed trail systems on private and County lands in community areas, and provide wayfinding elements.
+Improving and expanding non-motorized facilities within and between community areas.
+There is the potential to link existing trail systems, which are predominantly on public lands, to newly developed trail systems on private and County lands in community areas and provide wayfinding elements.

-• Providing adequate community parking facilities in community areas for all types of vehicles.
+Providing adequate community parking facilities in community areas for all types of vehicles.

-• Encouraging additional carpooling and studying the potential to provide additional park-and-ride facilities.
+Encouraging additional carpooling and studying the potential to provide additional park-and-ride facilities.

-• Expanding air services and transit options at the Mammoth Yosemite Airport in order to help alleviate surface transportation problems in the town of Mammoth Lakes.
+Expanding air services and transit options at the Mammoth Yosemite Airport in order to help alleviate surface transportation problems in the town of Mammoth Lakes.
 Continued improvement of the airport facilities is necessary in order to expand services.

-• Correlating development of the transportation and circulation system with future land use development.
+Correlating development of the transportation and circulation system with future land use development.

-• Ensuring that local transportation planning and programs are consistent with state and federal goals, policies, and programs pertaining to transportation systems and facilities.
+Ensuring that local transportation planning and programs are consistent with state and federal goals, policies, and programs pertaining to transportation systems and facilities.

-• Participating in regional transportation planning and projects, such as the Yosemite Area Regional Transportation System (YARTS) and joint planning efforts with Kern, Inyo, and San Bernardino counties, in order to develop an efficient regional system.
+Participating in regional transportation planning and projects, such as the Yosemite Area Regional Transportation System (YARTS) and joint planning efforts with Kern, Inyo, and San Bernardino counties, in order to develop an efficient regional system.

-• Continuing to increase public participation in the transportation planning process and ensuring that all shareholders in the local transportation system are represented in the planning process.
+Continuing to increase public participation in the transportation planning process and ensuring that all shareholders in the local transportation system are represented in the planning process.

-• Residents of community areas throughout the unincorporated area of the county are concerned about providing safety improvements to the highway and roadway system and establishing and maintaining local trail systems for use by bicyclists, pedestrians, equestrians, and other non-motorized users.
+Residents of community areas throughout the unincorporated area of the county are concerned about providing safety improvements to the highway and roadway system and establishing and maintaining local trail systems for use by bicyclists, pedestrians, equestrians, and other non-motorized users.

-• The main issues in the town of Mammoth Lakes are improving air quality, reducing congestion, and maintaining the resort character of the town by providing additional pedestrian and bicycle facilities and by expanding year-round townwide transit service.
+The main issues in the town of Mammoth Lakes are improving air quality, reducing congestion, and maintaining the resort character of the town by providing additional pedestrian and bicycle facilities and by expanding year-round town-wide transit service.

 For those main streets that also function as California State Highways, improve coordination with Caltrans to balance local needs for a vibrant community street with the public’s need for roadways that provide local, regional and statewide connections.
 Just as mobility is essential to California’s economic and civic vitality, the planning, design and operation of main streets is tied to the prosperity and quality of life for local communities.